Nigeria: Afrobeats Music Scene Is Booming, but Profits Go to Pirates

-The New York Times writes on how Nigerian artistes get nothing from their hard work because of the activities of pirates
+The New York Times focuses on how Nigerian artistes get next to nothing for their works because of the activities of pirates

 Forcing a smile, Seyi Shay, a music star in Nigeria, stood for hours under the hot lights of a film studio to record a video.
 Three changes of clothes, two wigs and multiple touch-ups later, she was still at it, singing snippets of the song over and over.